louisejuliedelhaye/SANDI/README.md

 Once the unwanted objects have been removed from the image, the user can press the ‘Compute statistics’ button on the right side of the window.
 This will compute the mean area (cm²), perimeter (cm), equivalent spherical diameter (cm), major and minor axis lengths (cm), shape indicators and will aggregate the detected objects in bins of 0.1 cm based on their minor and major axis lengths and count the number of gravels per class on the GRADISTAT classification.
 It will also compute the sorting, skewness and kurtosis values of the sample.

 ### 2.7.
 Outputs
 Finally, the user can save the vignettes of each detected gravel in png and export the individual properties of each gravel as well as the statistics of the entire sample in two separated csv files.
+Three graphs are saved in the same folder, one showing the gravel size distribution, the percentage of each GRADISTAT class and the mean shape indicators of the sample (see images x and x).

 <div align="center">
   <img src="https://github.com/user-attachments/assets/55cd36c1-5c1a-4d09-83e9-d90e692cdcc1" width="400"> <img src="https://github.com/user-attachments/assets/f3f9b932-7885-4d0a-bce4-e656359a5b0d" width="400">